Grudilda/42-libft/README.md

 ### Bonus Functions

-The bonus functions of libft deal with list manipulation.
-This part is worth an extra 25% to the final grade.
+The bonus functions deal with linked list manipulation.
+This part worth extras 25 points to the final grade.

    - ft_lstnew
    - ft_lstadd_front